Burritts Rapids: History of Burritts Rapids Community Hall

 The Hall was built in 1855 by John French and operated as a general store.
 In 1892, the building was sold and it changed hands several more times during the early 1900s.
 The facility became known as the "Albert C. White Memorial Hall" in 1927, but in October 1935, Casey Swedlove sold the Hall and its property to the community.
 At that time, the name was formally changed to The Burritt's Rapids Community Hall, and has been run as a non-profit facility ever since.

 In 1984, the Hall was designated under the Ontario Heritage Act as being of architectural and historical value: "… the building is an outstanding example of an early nineteenth century vernacular temple-fronted commercial structure, of the Classical Revival Style.
-It is clad in narrow feather-edge clapboard and is highlighted by recessed panelled front doors, large commercial style front windows, with panelled surrounds, engage pilasters, with classical entablature, returned eaves and small 12 over 8 upper sashes…"
+It is clad in narrow feather-edge clapboard and is highlighted by recessed paneled front doors, large commercial style front windows, with paneled surrounds, engage pilasters, with classical entablature, returned eaves and small 12 over 8 upper sashes…"

 In 1986, an extension was added to the south side of the building.
-Moneys for the project were donated by several local citizens and businesses, all of which are memorialized on a plaque inside the Hall.
+Funding for the project was donated by several local citizens and businesses, all of which are memorialized on a plaque inside the Hall.
 Many of the building materials were donated by the production company which filmed "Boy in Blue", in Burritts Rapids in 1984.
 The roof was installed by a volunteer group who proclaimed themselves to be "The Geriatric Builders".